FREQUENTLY ASKED QUESTIONS

 Le Ciel’s first four projects, the council, the symposium, the exhibition and the film are merely openings onto a bigger picture.
 The years to come will be rich with new projects to support and to develop what comes from these projects.
 It will be a crucial time for all to give the best that each can give of themselves to benefit following generations.

 The documentary The Twelve will be shown at festivals, on TV, online and at schools to continue to create awareness of this important matter.

-Our goal is to bring together people who have the ideas, initiatives, influence or wealth so that from this meeting arise practical, pragmatic and achievable solutions in the months to follow.
+Our goal is to bring together people who have the ideas, initiatives, influence or wealth so that practical, pragmatic and achievable solutions arise from this meeting in the months to follow.
 The aim of the project is not to transform dominant cultural and political paradigms, but to come up with pragmatic proposals, solutions and projects that will be funded and implemented immediately after the symposium.
 The aim is to show that answers exist that can be highly effective, scalable and implementable right away.
 Once we have proof of this through actual examples and references, we will share them in an open source way, and enable global change to emerge as a natural consequence.
 We are not aiming for global change, we are aiming for global action.

 Le Ciel people, governance and partnerships

 Q7: Please can you describe for us the process that led to the formation of Le Ciel Foundation, and the key people involved in the foundation’s formation and ongoing management?

 The Foundation was established in 2016 as a not-for-profit company limited by guarantee.

 Le Ciel Foundation has officially been registered as a charity in the UK since January 2019.

 Founders: Sophie Monpeyssen, Olivier Girard, Jessie Balfour-Lynn, Peter Giblin, Sebastian Curtis, Maciej Sedlak and Lucy Martens